Mohammad-Faizan-Shah/python-crud/README.md

 A simple CRUD (Create, Read, Update, Delete) application built with FastAPI, SQLAlchemy, and MySQL.

+## CI/CD Pipeline

+This project includes a GitHub Actions workflow that automatically builds and pushes images to the registry when code is pushed to the main branch.

+### GitHub Actions Workflow

+The workflow performs the following steps:
+- Builds the Docker image
+- Pushes the image to Docker Hub

+You can view the workflow configuration in `.github/workflows/main.yml`:

 ## Features

 - RESTful API with FastAPI